WHY REFERENCE?

 While you can format your references manually following the style guide in your diary or on one of the websites provided, there are many digital tools that take the hard work out of referencing.

-However, you will find that many of the free, online tools (such as citethisforme, mybib andHarvard referencing generator) do not provide reliable results.
+However, you will find that many of the free, online tools (such as citethisforme and mybib) do not provide reliable results.
 As such, St Joseph’s College requires students to use the Referencing Tool contained within Microsoft Word.
 This tool ensures that students are able to format their references easily, correctly and consistently within the existing assignment document.

-Microsoft provides a handy guide on how to use the tool here – https://support.microsoft.com/en-us/ office/create-a-bibliography-citations-and-references-17686589-4824-4940-9c69-342c289fa2a5 – but the photos and steps below give a quick overview also.
+Microsoft provides a handy guide on how to use the tool here- https://support.microsoft.com/en-us/office/create-a-bibliography-citations-and-references-17686589-4824-4940-9c69-342c289fa2a5– but the photos and steps below give a quick overview also.

 1. Within the document in which you are writing your response, click on the “References” tab.

-2. Select “Harvard” in the “Style” drop down menu.
+2. Select “APA” in the “Style” drop down menu.

-3. Click the “Manage Sources” button.
+3. Click the “Insert Citation” button.
+Select ‘Add New Source’.

-5. Select the “Type of Source” in the drop-down menu at the top of the page.
+1. Select the “Type of Source” in the drop-down menu at the top of the page.

-8. Click on the source entry that you have just completed where it appears in the “Master List” on the left of the Check that the citation looks correct in the “Preview” section at the bottom of the box.
+9. Check that the citation looks correct in the “Preview” section at the bottom of the box.

 10. Click the “Close” button.

-1. To add an in-text reference: with your cursor following the quoted or paraphrased information, got to the “References” tab and click the “Insert Citation” This will drop down a copy of the “Current List” of sources.
+1. To add an in-text reference: with your cursor following the quoted or paraphrased information, got to the “References” tab and click the “Insert Citation” button.
+This will drop down a copy of the “Current List” of sources.
 Click on the relevant source to insert the in-text reference and then add the page number (if required).

-2. To add a Reference List or Bibliography: Place your cursor where you would like the Reference List/Bibliography to appear (at the end of your document) and got to the “References” tab and click the “Bibliography” drop down This will present you with options for the type of citations list that you require.
+2. To add a Reference List or Bibliography: Place your cursor where you would like the Reference List/Bibliography to appear (at the end of your document) and got to the “References” tab and click the “Bibliography” drop down button.
+This will present you with options for the type of citations list that you require.
 Select the one that you need (either: Bibliography or References) and this will automatically create it in the place where your cursor sits.

 Become a Future Thinker.